 i) On street parking

-As per IRC (Internet Relay Chat) the standard dimensions of a car is taken as 5× 2.5 m and that for a truck is 3.75× 7.5 m.
+- As per IRC (Internet Relay Chat) the standard dimension of a car is taken as 5× 2.5 m and that for a truck is 3.75× 7.5 m.

 ii) Off street parking